leoduan/leoduan.github.io/stat4321/syllabus.md

 #### Homework:

-Bi-weekly homework of 3-4 problems will be assigned and posted on the course webiste.
+Weekly homework of 2 problems will be assigned and posted on the course website.
 Each homework is due at the ***beginning*** of Monday lecture.
 Please hand in the homework ***in person*** to the instructor (i.e. do not email, do not give it to the TA).

 ***No late homework will be accepted***, except for medical reason with the doctor's note.